 Since first announced in early 2020, the pizza making world has been talking about the Gozney Dome – a massive, fully-featured, high-tech outdoor pizza oven.
-Are you wondering how this pizza oven compares to other less expensive ovens like the Ooni Karu 16 or the Ooni Pro 16?
-Hopefully this comparative review will help you figure that out.
+The Dome compares to other premium pizza ovens, like the Ooni Karu 16 and the Ooni Pro 16, but what sets them apart?
+Hopefully this comparative review will answer that.

 Update 2022: At long last, the Gozney Dome is finally available for sale to the general public.
 Pick one up here, or keep reading to learn more about my thoughts on this unique pizza oven.

 Ooni and the Gozney Dome are both outdoor pizza ovens that support multiple fueling options.
-The Gozney Dome features a massive 18.5 x 21.65 inch (circular) baking surface priced at $1,499 for wood-only fueling or $1,799 for duel-fuel (wood and propane).
+The Dome features a massive 18.5 x 21.65 inch (circular) baking surface priced at $1,499 for wood only or $1,799 for duel-fuel (wood and propane).
 Ooni, on the other hand, sells 6 different pizza ovens priced from $349-$799 with different sets of features and ideal use scenarios.

 The most similar Ooni pizza ovens to the Gozney Dome are the Ooni Pro 16, priced at $599, and its successor the Ooni Karu 16, priced at $799.
 Both the Ooni Pro 16 and the Ooni Karu 16 are big enough to fit a 16 inch pizza, while the Gozney Dome is big enough to fit 1 extra large pizza or multiple smaller ones.